|For Morocco and Tangier links, please scroll down on this page.|

 FERRY BOATS–HYDROFOIL SERVICE FROM TARIFA, SPAIN TO TANGIER, MOROCCO

 FRS Ferry Service The fastest and easiest way to get to Tangier, Morocco by boat from either Tarifa or Algeciras in southern Spain is to use the FRS Ferry Service, which operates a reliable and modern fleet of very fast, comfortable and air-conditioned ferry boats–hydrofoils.
 The travel time from Tarifa to Tangier's downtown port is about 35 minutes, but it may actually take up to one hour, depending upon the weather, winds and sea conditions.
 There are many FRS Ferry departures every day from Tarifa, Spain directly to the downtown port of Tangier, about 20 miles or 32 kilometers across the Strait of Gibraltar.
-Please note that all ferry boats, cruise ships and hydrofoils from Algeciras, Spain and from Gibraltar now arrive only at the newTanger–Med Passagers terminal, about 25 miles (40 kilometers) northeast of the city.
+Please note that all ferry boats, cruise ships and hydrofoils from Algeciras, Spain and from Gibraltar now arrive only at the newTanger–Med Passagers terminal, about 25 miles (40 kilometers) from the city.
 A free shuttle bus will take those having a boat ticket to downtown Tangier, and taxis are also available.
 You may make your reservation and purchase your tickets online.
-Please read below about changes in port of arrival in Tangier.
 [In English, Spanish and German]

 BOATS FROM ALGECIRAS, SPAIN TO TANGER–MED PASSAGERS PORT